Laravel-Backpack/docs/5.x/crud-columns.md

 <a name="enum"></a>
 ### enum

-The enum column will output the result from your enums (database or php enums).
+The enum column will output the value of your database ENUM column or your PHP enum attribute.
 ```php
 [
    'name'  => 'status',